Skip to content

 Sanctum Triage — A futuristic medical bay in a dark command center monitoring glowing memory cores, gracefully unloading heavy digital blocks.

-When you run a 31-Billion parameter council model alongside a 14-Billion parameter infrastructure coder, you don’t have the luxury of memory leaks.
+When you run a 35B-parameter council model (Qwen3.6-35B-A3B) alongside a Codestral-22B coder seat, you don’t have the luxury of memory leaks.
 Initially, we used three separate Python scripts to monitor memory, pause Docker, and unload idle models.
 It technically worked, but using an interpreted language to protect a system from memory exhaustion is like hiring an arsonist as a fire marshal.
 Python itself was part of the problem.

 So we rewrote the entire triage suite in Rust.

-sanctum-triage is a single native Rust binary running as com.sanctum.triage.plist.
-It uses the tokio asynchronous runtime to manage three concurrent operational loops, communicating directly with the macOS kernel via sysinfo.
+sanctum-triage is a single native Rust binary running as com.sanctum.triage.
+It uses the tokio asynchronous runtime to join! two concurrent operational loops, reading memory state through the sysinfo crate.

-1. The Triage Loop — Every 30 seconds, it evaluates the kern.memorystatus_level and Swap usage.
+1. The Triage Loop — Every 30 seconds, it evaluates available-vs-total RAM as a percentage (via sysinfo) and swap usage, then escalates through the tiers below.

 2. The Docker Sleeper — Every 5 minutes, it checks docker inspect for idle containers and halts them.